suzannepk/mpi_parallel/README.md

 Each process will have two elements to calculate.

-We will organize our processes into ranks so it will be easier for our gatherer to track them.
+We'll organize our processes into ranks to make it easier for the gatherer to track them

-## 🔁 Work Division
+## Work Division

 | Rank (Process) | Index Range | Operation                       |
 |----------------|-------------|----------------------------------|